finos/rune-dsl/documentation/documentation.rst

        if price -> floatingInterestRate exists
        then assetIdentifier -> rateOption only exists

-This syntax drastically reduces the condition expression, which would otherwise require a combination of ``exists`` and ``is absent`` (applied to all other attributes).
+This syntax drastically reduces the condition expression, which would otherwise require to combine one ``exists`` with multiple ``is absent`` (applied to all other attributes).
 It also makes the logic more robust to future model changes, where newly introduced attributes would need to be tested for ``is absent``.

 .. note:: This condition is typically applied to attribues of objects whose type implements a ``one-of`` condition.
 In this case, the ``only`` qualifier is redundant with the ``one-of`` condition because only one of the attributes can exist.
 However, ``only`` makes the condition expression more explicit, and also robust to potential lifting of the ``one-of`` condition.